GoLearnToCode/zipcode-cms/weeks/2/homework.md

-# Due Next Wednesday by 5:59PM

-Create another page in your username.github.io project.
-Create links ("a" tags) on both your original page (index.html) and the new page so that you can go back back and forth between the two pages.
+Create another page in your profile project.
+Create links (`<a>` tags) on both your original page (index.html) and the new page so that you can go back back and forth between the two pages.
 For instance, you could have a "home page" and a "contact page", or a "resume" and a "blog".

 Continue building out your site.
 Your HTML should include: